xdas-dev/xdas/README.md

 # Xdas: a Python Framework for Distributed Acoustic Sensing

 *Xdas* is an python library for managing, processing and visualizing **Distributed Acoustic Sensing (DAS)** data.
 It reads any DAS format into self-described python abstractions that encapsulates both the data and the metadata (coordinates and attributes).
-Xdas reuses concepts of labeled N-dimensional arrays developped by the [Xarray](https://xarray.dev/).
-It took inspiration from [Dask]() in term of lazy Xarray lib
+Xdas reuses concepts of labeled N-dimensional arrays developped by the [Xarray](https://xarray.dev) library.
+It takes inspiration from [Dask](https://www.dask.org/) in term of lazy computing.

 ## Key Features